Timeline of Mine

 - acid free tapes and glue

-Memorabilia-objects valued for their connection with historical events, mementos; souvenirs
+Timeline-linear representation of important events in the order in which they occurred Memorabilia-objects valued for their connection with historical events, mementos; souvenirs

 - They will construct the journal using paper, tag board, cardboard, and other materials available, keeping the criteria in mind.